 Tuscany with a Cat: Where to Stay, What to Know & How to Travel Smart (2026 Guide)

-For a detailed breakdown of the best properties, safety criteria, and booking strategies, see our complete guide to cat-friendly accommodation in Tuscany (coming May 2026).
+For a detailed breakdown of the best properties, safety criteria, and booking strategies, see our Tuscany Accommodation Guide for Cat Owners.

 Tuscany is one of Italy’s most iconic regions—rolling vineyards, medieval hill towns, and landscapes that feel almost cinematic.